-WE ARE NOT A STORE.
+WE ARE NOT ANOTHER ONLINE STORE.

 The Local Meat Club is a Private Membership Association where families pool resources to own, raise, process, and receive their own food—outside the industrial system.